Balancing Short Term and Long Term Financial Goals: Smart Ways to Build Financial Stability

 3. How much should I save for retirement?

-A common guideline is to save 10–20% of your income, depending on your goals and timeline.
+A common guideline is to save around 10–20% of your income for retirement, although the amount varies based on your age, goals, retirement lifestyle, and existing savings.

 4. What is the “free money” in an RESP?